Diseases of the circulatory system

 Consequences of circulatory diseases

-Diseases that affect them can cause strokes such as angina pectoris or brain injury of generally very serious consequences.
+Diseases that affect them can cause strokes and angina pectoris.

 In addition, good blood flow is necessary to provide the oxygen and nutrients needed for life.